dpelle/vim-LanguageTool/README.md

 * Use `:help LanguageTool` to get more details on various commands and configuration information.

-The two commands are also available from the menu in gvim:
+Some commands are also available from the menu in gvim:
 ```
 Plugin -> LanguageTool -> Check
                        -> Clear
 ```

-# Installing the Vim plugin
+# Install

-## Installing LanguageTool.nvim with a plugin manager
+## Installing LanguageTool.nvim

 You can use any popular plugin manager according to your preference.
 For example, with [vim-plug](https://github.com/junegunn/vim-plug),